rajeevgit8055hub/Executive-Business-Presentation-Vault/README.md

 ## <span id="contact">📬 Connect with Me</span>

 If you find these presentations useful or want to collaborate, feel free to connect with me.
-I am always open to discussions, collaborations, or sharing ideas around data, storytelling, and communication.
+I'm always open to discussions, collaborations, or sharing ideas around data, storytelling, and communication.

 - 📧 **Email**: [rajeevtiwari8055@gmail.com](mailto:rajeevtiwari8055@gmail.com)
 - 💻 **GitHub**: [github.com/rajeevgit8055hub](https://github.com/rajeevgit8055hub)